 In a nutshell – what is caching data?

-Caching data is actually saving the result from the dynamically generated information.
-In this way the website user will receive this saved information instead of waiting for data generation when loading the site again.
+Caching is actually saving the information or data, generated dynamically when a user loads a page in the site.
+In this way next time the user will receive this saved information instead of waiting for data generation when loading the site again.
 Cached data saves time and resources necessary for the constant web data generation.

 What data is cached?

 W3 Total Cache caches data on multiple levels.
 The highest level is Page Cache.
 The final HTML code is saved there.
 Its generation uses results from SQL queries and execution of the website scripts.
 The next level is Object Cache.
 It caches objects such as the necessary for a webpage loading temporary data.
 The lowest level is Database Cache.
 Here SQL server database queries are cached.

 In the section Performance » General Settings first you should activate the data caching modules – Page Cache, Minify, Database Cache, Object Cache and Browser Cache.
 Select the Enable box for Page, Minify, Database, Object and Browser Cache.
 Except for Minify, select for everything else the Cache Method: Memcached and save your changes.
 For Minify select Disk.
 There is a separate settings page for every object and it is accessible from Performance menu.

 Note: If you enable the Database Cache and Object Cache caching methods, check the loading time of website pages and if you notice a slowdown deactivate that caching.

 In this first part of the article we will describe Page Cache and we will give you more information on the rest of the cache types in the next part.